riywo/site-status/README.md

 Some sites have "status" value in their contents of the sites. `site-status` can scrape the value.

-**Currently only HTML and CSS selector.** JSONPath will be support soon.
+**Currently only HTML and CSS selector.** JSONPath will be supported soon.

 ## Installation